dogweather/forkful/content/en/cpp/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, known as `std::map` or `std::unordered_map` in C++, bridge the gap between array indices and real-world data, letting you use meaningful keys.
-They're the go-to when you need fast lookups, insertions, and deletions using keys rather than index positions.

 ## How to:
 In C++, associative arrays come to life with the `<map>` and `<unordered_map>` headers.
 Let's break into examples to see both in action.

 ### Using `std::map`
 `std::map` keeps elements sorted based on the key.
 Here’s how you get started:

 ```C++